Mark-Cooper-Janssen-Vooles/dotnet-web-api/README.md

 10. Add in validations to the controller methods which need it - i.e. those that take a data such as a DTO as an argument
   - do this manually or use fluent validator
 11. Authorisation / authentication
+12. for any changes to the db, need to change the domain models, then `Add-Migration` in package manager console, then `Update-Database` to use entityframework core to fix it up and apply.

 #### Flow of adding controllers
 looks something like this: